The 5 x email automation workflow every ecommerce business needs

 And while they are spending all that time over there, they often have completely neglected their email database - a list of warm leads who have willingly opted into being marketed to!

-I recently chatted with email marketing expert, Linda Thomas from Ashlinc Digital where we took a look at the 5 x most important automated Klaviyo email flows every eCommerce business should have, including when to send these emails, what to say in each email and how many emails should be included in each flow.
+I recently chatted with email marketing expert Linda Thomas from Ashlinc Digital, where we explored the 5 most important email automation workflows every eCommerce business should have.
+We discussed when to send these emails, what to say in each one, and how many emails to include in each workflow.
 You can listen to the full podcast episode here or watch the interview here:

 Here’s a recap of what we discussed.